nolanlawson/SuperSaiyanScrollView/README.md

 Motivation
 ------

-Fast-scrolling sectioned lists are one of the most common UI patterns in Android, and yet it's still a pain in to implement from scratch.
+Fast-scrolling sectioned lists are one of the most common UI patterns in Android, and yet it's still a pain to implement from scratch.
 Nothing in the stock Android SDK provides this functionality.

 The SuperSaiyanScrollView comes to the rescue with lightning-fast UI elements and helper functions, to make working with sectioned lists easy.